euank/qQqq/README.md

 | qq          | Decrement the current cell's value |

 The important thing to notice is that Qq as a pair of characters are unused.
-These are reserved to add furthre functionality like being able to advance through cells and implement looping constructs.
+These are reserved to add further functionality like being able to advance through cells and implement looping constructs.
 I thought I had already done that, but looking at the code I guess not.